India to resume scheduled international flight services from March 27 after two-year hiatus | Business

 - India

-The Centre has decided to resume scheduled international flight services in India from March 27 after a two-year hiatus following a decline in coronavirus cases in the country, the Ministry of Civil Aviation (MoCA) said on Tuesday.
+Scheduled international flight services to and from India will resume from March 27 after a two-year hiatus following a decline in coronavirus cases in the country, the Ministry of Civil Aviation (MoCA) said on Tuesday.

 Scheduled international flight services are suspended in India since March 23, 2020, due to the pandemic.